- The type and amount of chemotherapy affects how well your ovaries will work.

 If your doctor has told you that you have POI, your ovaries are no longer able to release hormones or eggs and you will not get your period.
 This condition is called premature ovarian insufficiency.
 Premature means, “before it is supposed to happen.”
 Ovarian insufficiency means that the ovaries are not working as they should be.

-What is premature ovarian insufficiency (POI)?
+What are the symptoms of premature ovarian insufficiency (POI)?

-- Lack of breast development during puberty
+- Lack of development during puberty

 - Decrease in breast size